mathis-s/SoomRV/README.md

 3. Run `make` to build a binary with Verilator (alternatively, `make trace` will also generate VCD traces)
 4. Run `./obj_dir/VTop <assembly file>` to execute the code in `<assembly file>`.
 For example, run `./obj_dir/VTop test_programs/dhry_1.s 2>/dev/null` to run Dhrystone (`stderr` contains Spike debug output).

+## License
+SoomRV is released under the MIT License.
+Use of this source code is governed by a MIT-style license that can be found in the `LICENSE` file.

+### External Source Code
+* `riscv-isa-sim` (aka `Spike`): released under the 3-Clause BSD License, used in conjunction with the simulator.
+* `hardfloat`: released under the 3-Clause BSD License.